silx-kit/silx-training/software_engineering/1_Project/index.rst

 Warning : code under MIT/BSD/Apache licenses can be integrated under proprieteray licences, redistributed...

 Why MIT instead of GPL or LGPL?
-    -> GPL enforce publication of any derived code
+    -> GPL enforces publication of any derived code
-    -> LGPL enforce publication of any modification of the original work Why MIT instead of BSD ?
+    -> LGPL enforces publication of any modification of the original work Why MIT instead of BSD ?
     -> Different version of BSD, complexify a bit
 Why MIT instead of Apache 2.0 ?